johnsonandjohnson/Bodiless-JS/packages/vital-divider/README.md

 # `@bodiless/vital-divider`

-For documentation on the Vital Card package, please see:
+For documentation on the Vital Divider package, please see:

 - TBD